 Mr. Dickson says: "I object to promiscuous crossing as much as any man.
-It is to this injudicious system that may be traced the existence of so many miserable breeds of cattle in the country."1
+It is to this injudicious system that may be traced the existence of so many miserable breeds of cattle in the country."

-"We may start, then," says Mr. Spooner, "with this principle, that to cross for crossing sake is decidedly wrong; that, unless some specific purpose is sought for by crossing, it is far better to cultivate a pure breed."2 firmed and strengthened.
-Anything like a cross should be most jealously guarded against, as introducing a conflict of influences which impairs the character of the race."1
+"We may start, then," says Mr. Spooner, "with this principle, that to cross for crossing sake is decidedly wrong; that, unless some specific purpose is sought for by crossing, it is far better to cultivate a pure breed."

-Prof. Tanner remarks that, "in the case of purebred animals, there should be no opposing influence to weaken the hereditary tendencies of the offspring, but on the other hand a concurrent and sympathetic nature, so that the hereditary character may be con-
+Prof. Tanner remarks that, "in the case of purebred animals, there should be no opposing influence to weaken the hereditary tendencies of the offspring, but on the other hand a concurrent and sympathetic nature, so that the hereditary character may be confirmed and strengthened.
+Anything like a cross should be most jealously guarded against, as introducing a conflict of influences which impairs the character of the race."

-1 Quarterly Journal of Agriculture, vol. vii., p.
+&lt;sup>1 Quarterly Journal of Agriculture, vol. vii., p.
 508.